Welcome to the New York Headache Center

 Fellow of the American Academy of Neurology, American Headache Society, and New York Academy of Medicine

-- Provide compassionate care to relieve pain and suffering, and improve the quality of your life through the use of the best available, current, and proven knowledge and skills in the field of Pain Medicine
+- Provide compassionate care to relieve pain and suffering, and improve the quality of your life through the use of the best available, current, and proven knowledge and skills in the field of Headache Medicine

 - Refer you to other appropriate resources if we cannot provide the care you need